 Read more about how to choose a good domain name

-When you chose your domain or used the one you already have and own or you decided to choose the domain later, provide all the necessary information on the next page.
+When you chose your domain or used the one, you already have and own, or you decided to select the domain later, provide all the necessary information on the next page.